Boss DR-220: Boss DR-550 and DR-550 MkII

 This later device shares the control array and display of the DR-220, with the addition of a MIDI In port.
 The MkII version had access to 91 16-bit drum sounds, allowing the user to control parameters of each sample such as decay length and filtering.
 It had 64 preset patterns and room for 64 user-created patterns.
 The DR-550 was limited by no ability to store its patterns externally, except by recording the data to a cassette tape.

 Roland TR-505

-In 1986, Roland's TR-505 produced sounds identical to the DR-220A but added five voices, full MIDI implementation, and much more control over characteristics of voice and rhythm.
+In 1986, Roland's TR-505 produced sounds similar to the DR-220A but added five voices, full MIDI implementation, and much more control over characteristics of voice and rhythm.